 -Dave “BluzNdaBlood” Harrison, The BluzNdaBlood Show

 The band may be young, but they are experienced and they are not strangers to accolades.
 The siblings have performed Nationally as a duo, and Hamed is a National and International performer.
 Collin has played with various big bands, small jazz ensembles, and percussion ensembles where he has specialized in a variety of genres.
 Logan was named Veer Magazine's Emerging Artist of the Year in 2015.
 She was the Sea Level Singer/Songwriter’s Emerging Artist of the year in 2014.
 In 2013, she was named "Blues Kid of the Year."
 Logan endorses Ernie Ball Music Man basses, and was featured in Bass Player magazine in 2016.
 Cole endorses Steve Clayton custom guitar pics.
 Cole and Logan both endorse Farmer Foot Drums.
 Cole and Logan are proud inductees into The Brotherhood of the Guitar, an elite group of young guitarists from all over the world.
 They appeared together in the August, 2014 issue of Guitar Player Magazine.

 Cole completed two years at Berklee College of Music while majoring in Music Therapy.
 He is continuing his education in Virginia.
 Cole gives private guitar lessons and performs live music weekly at Studio South.
 Cole also assists with the family business, Rhythmic Bliss, which facilitates community music-making through events like drum circles.
 Cole is passionate about the blues, but has diverse musical taste.
 He looks up to legends like Stevie Ray Vaughan, Joe Bonamassa, Derek Trucks, and many others.
 He is a huge fan of Led Zeppelin, Jimi Hendrix, and many of the musicians he has met through participating in the International Blues Challenge in Memphis over the last seven years.

-Logan completed her freshman year at Indiana University where she is studying at both the School of Psychology and Jacob's School of Music, to earn a degree in Music Therapy.
+Logan completed her junior year at Indiana University where she is studying at both the School of Psychology and Jacob's School of Music, to earn a degree in Music Therapy and Psychology.
 Logan performs in an acapella group called Crimson Cadence.
-She is a proud new sister of the Alpha Omicron Pi sorority at IU.
+She is a proud sister of the Alpha Omicron Pi sorority at IU.
 Logan's musical influences include Tal Wilkenfeld, Bonnie Raitt, Janis Joplin, Victor Wooten, Grace Potter, and Esperanza Spalding, to name a few.